While I Was Sleeping

 the circumference of a hug

-( I in you, you in me) to arrive
+( I around you around me)

-comes home to breathe.
+where death comes home to

 Illustration from Grandfather Twilight, Barbara Berger